Barry Allen: Crisis on Infinite Earths

-Following the trial, Allen retires and joins Iris in the 30th century.
-After only a few weeks of happiness, the Crisis on Infinite Earths intervenes, and Allen is captured by the Anti-Monitor and brought to 1985; according to the Anti-Monitor, the Flash is the only being capable of traveling to other universes at will, so the Anti-Monitor could not allow him to stay free.
-Allen escapes and foils the Anti-Monitor's plan to destroy the Earth with an anti-matter cannon, creating a speed vortex to draw the power in, but dies in the process as the power becomes too much for his body.
-It has been said that Allen travels back through time and becomes the very same lightning bolt that gives him his powers, but later it is also strongly implied that the soul of Barry resides in the Speed Force, the mystical source and Valhalla open to all dead speedsters, and from which the living ones draw their powers.
-After Allen's death, Kid Flash Wally West, his nephew and sidekick, takes up the mantle of the Flash.
+Following the trial, Barry retires and joins Iris in the 30th century.
+After only a few weeks of happiness, the Crisis on Infinite Earths intervenes, and Barry is captured by the Anti-Monitor and brought to 1985; according to the Anti-Monitor, the Flash is the only being capable of traveling to other universes at will, so the Anti-Monitor could not allow him to stay free.
+Barry escapes and foils the Anti-Monitor's plan to destroy the Earth with an anti-matter cannon, creating a speed vortex to draw the power in, but dies in the process as the power becomes too much for his body.
+After Barry's death, Kid Flash Wally West, his nephew and sidekick, takes up the mantle of the Flash.

 After death

-Marv Wolfman, writer for Crisis on Infinite Earths, has repeatedly stated he left a loophole in the script allowing Barry Allen to be reintroduced, without a retcon, into DC Universe continuity.
-Wolfman first hinted at the loophole in his introduction to the original Crisis collected edition hardcover, and later then fully explained on his website.
-This loophole would allow a writer to pull Barry out of his desperate run to annihilate the anti-matter cannon.
-However, Barry would know he must someday finish his death run, and would become more determined to use his speed to help others.

-In Deadman: Dead Again, Barry is one of the heroes whose spirit Deadman helps to enter Heaven, and the Green Arrow storyline "Quiver" depicts Barry Allen in Heaven.
-His spirit seems to still be alive within the Speed Force, along with Max Mercury and other speedsters.

 Barry Allen as depicted in Quasar, art by Mike Manley.

-In Quasar by Marvel Comics, released between December 1990 and May 1994, an amnesiac Barry Allen, misremembering his name as "Buried Alien" and the Speed Force as the "Hyperforce", and surprised to have "form" again, enters the Marvel Universe in the middle of the great race to be the "Fastest Man Alive" after the players had passed the first warp junction, where he is discovered by the Runner co-ordinating it and invited to participate in his race.
-Beating several other speedsters (Quicksilver, Quasar, The Whizzer, Captain Marvel, Speed Demon, Black Racer, Super Sabre, and Makkari), he is declared to be the "fastest man alive", a title he believes feels "right", though he never recovers his memory during his time in the universe.
-He later adopts the alias "FastForward", before being returned to his original universe with Makkari's assistance.
+In the series Quasar, an amnesiac Barry Allen enters the Marvel Universe in the middle of the great race to be the "Fastest Man Alive", where he is discovered by the Runner and invited to participate in the race.
+Beating several other speedsters, Barry is declared to be the "fastest man alive", though he never recovers his memory during his time in the universe.
+Barry is returned to his original universe with Makkari's assistance.